 We do not directly treat disorders such as bipolar disorders, eating disorders, or substance-related and addictive disorders.
-Such disorders require clients be under the direct care of a physician and/or the care of an outpatient treatment facility.
+Such disorders require that clients be under the direct care of a physician and/or under the care of an outpatient treatment facility.
 However, we will treat the depressive, anxiety, and adjustment symptoms that often accompany those disorders.

 Do you prescribe medication?

 FPFS therapists do not prescribe medications.
 We will provide you referrals to a psychiatrist, and our therapists will work with your psychiatrist.

 May I request a particular therapist?

 Yes.
 Although we cannot guarantee the therapist you request will be available, we will do our best to try.

 Do you welcome LGBTQ couples and individuals?